anasty17/mirror-leech-telegram-bot/README.md

 ----

-### Deploying on VPS Using docker-compose
+#### Build And Run The Docker Image Using docker-compose

 **NOTE**: If you want to use port other than 80, change it in [docker-compose.yml](https://github.com/anasty17/mirror-leech-telegram-bot/blob/master/docker-compose.yml) also.

 ```
 sudo apt install docker-compose
 ```
-- Build and run Docker image:
+- Build and run Docker image or to view current running image:
 ```
 sudo docker-compose up
 ```